HairySpoon/htlfc/docs/README.md

 ## Principle of Operation
 HTLFC makes two passes:

 * Pass 1.
-The input file is first unpacked into a temporary directory.
+The input file is unpacked into a temporary directory.
 Some adjustment may take place depending on the format.
 * Pass 2.
-Associated files (style sheets, images, javascript, etc) are converted into in-line format and merged into the main file.
+Associated files (style sheets, images, javascript, etc) are converted into in-line format and merged (in memory) then written back to storage as one `.html` file.

 The user may examine the unpacked content between passes.
 Use either `--pause` option from the command line, or select "Unpack and  Open Browser" from the graphical interface.

+### Known Limitations
+Nested iframes can only be in-lined two levels deep.
+The first level is enclosed in double quotes ( " ) within this, the second level is enclosed in single quotes ( ' ).
+Should a file contain a third level, an error will be reported without generating any output.
+This does not apply when using the browser to examine the first pass.

 ## Usage
 These instructions invoke HTLFC simply as `htlfc`.
 Depending on the user's environment, it may be necessary to include the full path to the executable.